Motherlove Nipple Cream Certified Organic Salve

 Choosing the Best Nipple Cream

-Application: Generally, you should be looking for nipple creams that are easy to apply and doesn’t leave a greasy mess.
-The cream should be thick and dissolve readily when rubbed in your fingers.
+Application: Generally, you should be looking for nipple creams that are easy to apply and don’t leave a greasy mess.
+The cream should be thick and dissolve readily when rubbed on your fingers.
 You should be able to rub a nice and even layer on your nipples with it clumping up.

-Ingredients: Make sure you use nipple cream that have baby safe ingredients.
+Ingredients: Make sure you use nipple cream that has baby-safe ingredients.
 If definitely don’t want your baby being exposed to something he or she is allergic to.
-Also, if the nipple cream contains alcohol, it could dry out your skin and make you nipples hurt even more, so avoid alcohol at all costs.
+Also, if the nipple cream contains alcohol, it could dry out your skin and make your nipples hurt even more, so avoid alcohol at all costs.
 Also, be on the lookout for chemicals that could irritate your skin and avoid any creams that contain petroleum.
-Finally, we would avoid any creams with anesthetic agents has numbing your nipples is generally not a good idea.
+Finally, we would avoid any creams with anesthetic agents as numbing your nipples is generally not a good idea.
 It is better to just use a bag of ice rather than chemicals to numb them if you really feel the need.

 Lanolin: Many nipple creams are based on lanolin or some lanolin derivative.
 We are a big fan of lanolin-based creams as they seem to work very well and some doctors swear by it.
 There have been studies showing that lanolin-based nipple creams outperform other creams in terms of healing powers.
 When you apply lanolin to your broken skin, it triggers a process called moist wound healing, which creates a barrier to protect your nerve endings and lets your wounds heal without scabbing.
 This is perfect for the nipples as they are a very sensitive area.